Pomona College students pursue many academic and co-curricular interests and come from various social and geographic backgrounds.

 A wide variety of academic, social, political and other interest groups are represented on campus.
-Activities and organizations change from year to year as interests change, so the Pomona College Student Handbook lists the current information and is made available to students each academic year.
+Activities and organizations change from year to year as interests change.
+The most current listing of registered student organizations can be found on Engage, via the Engage link on my.pomona.edu.

 Associated Students of Pomona College

 The Associated Students of Pomona College (ASPC), with officers elected by the student body, participates in the governance of the College by representing the students to the administration and faculty and by appointing students to a wide range of College-wide committees and boards.
 The Senate is the governing body of the ASPC and is responsible for administering the affairs and properties of the Associated Students.
-The senate consists of the President, Executive Vice President, Vice President for Academic Affairs, Vice President for Campus Events, Commissioners representing areas of interest and Senators representing classes and residential areas.
+The Senate consists of the President, Vice President for Acadmeic Affairs, Vice President for Finance, Vice President for Student Affairs, Commissioners representing areas of interest and Representatives representing classes and residential areas.
 The ASPC Senate coordinates student activities and allocates funds collected from student fees.
 These funds go to a wide variety of student clubs and organizations, including The Student Life, KSPC, the Women’s Union and the Pomona Events Committee (PEC).
 The Senate supports several student services, including the New York Times program, the airport rideshare program and the poster lab.
 The Senate also operates the Coop Store and Coop Fountain, both located in the Smith Campus Center.

 Under the leadership of the Associated Students of Pomona College, the ASPC Commissioners, Senators and the committees on which they serve arrange many of the activities on campus and in the community.
-Pomona’s array of student organizations includes the Women’s Union, Model UN, the Students of Color Alliance (SOCA), Pomona Student Union (PSU) and the Ballroom Dance Team.
+Pomona’s array of student organizations includes publications, religious, cultural, academic and social groups.
 Pomona students also participate in a range of five-college organizations.

 The Pomona Events Committee (PEC) is the programming board of the Associated Students.
-Chaired by the Vice President for Campus Events, PEC is responsible for providing social and cultural programs and activities for the College community.
+Chaired by the Commissioner of Campus Events, PEC is responsible for providing social and cultural programs and activities for the College community.
 Committees of PEC are organized by the types of events (e.g., annual events, off-campus events, multicultural events, social events and live music).
 Committee chairs are selected in the spring, following student-body elections.
 Participation in PEC committees is open to all interested students.

 Student Publications.
 The Student Life, established in 1889, is the oldest college newspaper in Southern California.
-Other student publications include The Claremont Business Review, The Claremont Journal of Law and Public Policy, The Claremont Journal of International Affairs, and Conscious.
+Other student publications include The Claremont Business Review, The Claremont Journal of Law and Public Policy, The Claremont Journal of International Affairs, and Hear, Here.

 Broadcast Media and Film.
 KSPC is an FM radio station owned by Pomona College and operated by students from each of The Claremont Colleges.
 Its broadcasting range encompasses the Los Angeles basin.
 KSPC is also streamed online via www.kspc.org and mobile apps.
 The station provides all interested students with broadcasting experience; students and community volunteers host a variety of music and talk shows.
 Students interested in television participate in Claremont Colleges TV (CCTV), a student run online television channel.
 Students interested in filmmaking participate in Studio47, a student run organization that provides filmmaking equipment and training workshops.